 Each day, thousands of heart surgeries are performed across the U.S. From open heart surgery to valve repair, there are a number of procedures available to help people maintain a healthy lifestyle in spite of a cardiac event.

 And while there may be some apprehension in leaving the observant eyes of the hospital staff following heart surgery, returning to the comfort of home can bring peace of mind.
-Recovering in your own bed, obtaining more restful, uninterrupted sleep, relaxing in your favorite chair, enjoying home-cooked food, and getting out for fresh air are just a few of the benefits of recovering at home.
+The comfort of your own bed, obtaining more restful, uninterrupted sleep, relaxing in your favorite chair, enjoying home-cooked food, and getting out for fresh air are just a few of the benefits of heart surgery recovery at home.

 In addition to the detailed instructions your doctor will provide before release, these heart surgery recovery tips can help: